How Insurance Companies Can Trap You

 Change of Circumstances

 During the life of the policy you may change your occupation, you may change your address.
 An alteration to your work patterns may mean that your car is parked regularly in a riskier area.
 You may pick up a motoring or criminal conviction, you may have an accident which you pay for yourself rather than make a claim.
-It is vital that you inform your insurance company immediately that these or any similar circumstances ever crop up.
+It is vital that you inform your insurance company immediately if these or any similar circumstances ever crop up.

 Duty of Care